gshs-ornl/revengc/README.md

 ```

 ### Iran
-For different proviences, The Statistical Centre of Iran [4] reports censored tables for household size as well as averages for floor area.
+For different provinces, The Statistical Centre of Iran [4] reports censored tables for household size as well as averages for floor area.
 This census data provides an example for Case I and Case III.
 To produce a final hhs x area contingency table (rows ranging from 1 to 10 people and columns ranging from 80 to 130 square meters) for East Azerbayejan (Azerbaijan), Iran you would run

 ```
 #Case I